Myanmar (Burma)

 Update

-The State Administrative Council’s restrictive Organization Registration Law has been in effect for over a year.
+The State Administrative Council (SAC)’s restrictive Organization Registration Law has been in effect for over a year.
 The Law violates the freedom of association by mandating registration, enforcing criminal penalties, and severely restricting legitimate civil society activities.
-(For a more detailed analysis, please contact asia@icnl.org.)
+(For a more detailed assessment, please see ICNL’s legal analysis.)
 Myanmar remains a high-risk jurisdiction (aka ‘blacklisted’ country) for the Financial Action Task Force (FATF).
 The military junta continues to use multiple counterterrorism and sedition laws to imprison journalists and other members of civil society.

 In February 2024, the junta issued an order bringing the 2010 People’s Military Service Law into force, conscripting men aged 18 to 35 and women aged 18 to 27 into the army.
 Although Myanmar has temporarily exempted women from the order, many young people are expected to flee or join opposition forces in response to the draft.
 For more information, please see the News Items section below.